intel/compute-runtime/documentation/GUIDELINES.md

 # Naming conventions

+* use snake_case for new files
+* use PascalCase for class, struct, enum, and namespace names
-* use camelCase for variables names
+* use camelCase for variable and function names
-* prefer verbose variable names
+* prefer verbose names for variables and functions
 ```
 bad examples : sld, elws, aws
 good examples : sourceLevelDebugger, enqueuedLocalWorkGroupSize, actualWorkGroupSize